 How is COPD Diagnosed?

+COPD is usually diagnosed through lung function testing such as spirometry.
 A spirometry test measures how well your lungs are working.
-It’s a simple and easy test that can help diagnose COPD.
+It’s a simple and painless test that can help diagnose COPD.
+Your doctor may order additional tests to get a more complete picture of how your lungs are functioning.

 A person may have chronic obstructive pulmonary disease (COPD) but not notice symptoms until it is in the moderate stage.
-This is why it’s important to ask your doctor about taking a spirometry test if you are a current or former smoker, have been exposed to harmful lung irritants for a long period of time, or have a history of COPD in your family, such as Alpha-1 Antitrypsin Deficiency related COPD.
+This is why it’s important to ask your doctor about testing for COPD if you are a current or former smoker, have been exposed to harmful lung irritants for a long period of time, or have a history of COPD in your family, such as Alpha-1 Antitrypsin Deficiency-related COPD.

 Who should get tested for COPD?